mozilla/session-invalidation/docs/deployment.md

 This process will:

-1. Check that serverless is installed
-2. Create an SSM parameter containing the secrets provided
+1. Create an SSM parameter containing the secrets provided
-3. Install the project dependencies to the local `lib/` folder
+2. Install the project dependencies to the local `lib/` folder
-4. Deploy the AWS Lambda funtions and finally
+3. Deploy the AWS Lambda funtions and finally
-5. Upload static files for the frontend to AWS S3
+4. Upload static files for the frontend to AWS S3

 Assuming you have performed these steps at least once before, simply running